saleor/saleor-docs/docs/api/error-handling.md

 ## Permission error

-This type of error occurs when you are trying to perform a specific operation but you are not authorized to do so, in other words, you have no sufficient permissions assigned.
+This type of error occurs when you are trying to perform a specific operation but you are not authorized to do so; in other words, you have no sufficient permissions assigned.

 Below is an example of an error triggered by insufficient authorization.
 The `staffUsers` query requires appropriate admin permissions: